jamesdressler/crime_analysis/README.md

+# FULL CREDIT to rcatlord from which this is forked!!!!!!

 ## Crime analysis in R

 This growing repository contains scripts that enable users to load, tidy, manipulate, summarise and (interactively) visualise police recorded crime data in R.